Analysis of a Deep Learning Model for 12-Lead ECG Classification Reveals Learned Features Similar to Diagnostic Criteria: Introduction

-In the last years, data-driven methods from the field of machine learning (ML) became popular with DNNs accounting for a significant percentage \cite{Piccialli.2021}.
-While at the beginning many works used DNNs as classifiers and used traditional, semantic features as their input, in the last years there is a trend towards ''end-to-end'' pipelines where the raw signal is processed and the DNN extracts relevant features by itself.
-Although these methods are able to produce outstanding results and outperform conventional methods in many areas \cite{Hannun.2019, smith.2019}, a pitfall lies in the fact that they are black box models often based on agnostic features.
-While they bear the theoretical potential to aid clinicians in diagnostics or treatment decisions, clinicians need to be able to comprehend the reasoning behind the algorithm, as a ''Clever Hans'' prediction \cite{clever_hans}, based on spurious or artifactual correlations, might lead to wrong decisions and thereby to adverse consequences for patients.
+In recent years, data-driven methods from the field of machine learning (ML) became popular, a significant percentage accounted for by DNNs \cite{Piccialli.2021}.
+At first many works used DNNs as classifiers and used traditional, semantic features as their input.
+However, recently there has been a trend towards ''end-to-end'' pipelines where the raw signal is processed and DNNs extract relevant features themselves \cite{Yang.2023, Pokaprakarn.2022, LIU2023, Le.2023, Yu.2022}.
+Although these methods are able to produce outstanding results and outperform conventional methods in many areas \cite{Hannun.2019, smith.2019}, a pitfall lies in the fact that they are black box models and often based on agnostic features.
+While they bear the theoretical potential to aid in diagnostics or treatment decisions, clinicians need to be able to comprehend their reasoning as a ''Clever Hans'' prediction \cite{clever_hans}, based on spurious or artifactual correlations, might lead to wrong decisions and adverse consequences for patients.
 Hence, next to issues such as inadequate performance metrics \cite{clifford.2022} and data leakage \cite{kapoor.2022}, one of the main reasons for DNNs remaining unadopted in clinical practice is missing explainability \cite{Yoon.2020, elul.2021}.

 To address this need, frameworks and methods from the field of Explainable Artificial Intelligence (XAI) are developed and evaluated \cite{review_XAI}.
 While XAI for text and tabular input data is advancing, XAI for time series data such as biosignals is still in the need for further research \cite{Guidotti.2019}.
 XAI methods for DNNs include layer-wise relevance propagation (LRP) \cite{lrp}, integrated gradients (IG) \cite{integratedGrads}, and GRAD-Cam \cite{Selvaraju.2020}.
-With regard to ECG classification however, these methods are usually applied qualitatively \cite{Taniguchi.2021, Bodini.2021, Sturm.2016} by showing individual recordings and corresponding XAI information, e.g. as pseudo-colored overlays.
-This qualitative evaluation of single recordings is a rather anecdotal evidence and does not suffice the requirements for integrating DNNs in clinical practice, which needs a comprehensive characterization of models and their limitations.
+However, with regard to ECG classification, these methods are usually applied qualitatively \cite{Taniguchi.2021, Bodini.2021, Sturm.2016} by showing individual recordings and corresponding XAI information, e.g. as pseudo-colored overlays.
+This qualitative evaluation of single recordings is rather anecdotal evidence and does not suffice the requirements for integrating DNNs in clinical practice, which needs a comprehensive characterization of models and their limitations.